top of page

 Surfaces

-Works best on textured paper
+Works best on sand-textured paper

 Works on paper, canvas, wood, and more